OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 #### Evil Employee Attack

-When third parties host and define schemas, the contents are not under the control of the schemas’ users.
-Any modifications introduced by a malicious employee—or an external attacker in control of these files—could impact all users processing the schemas.
+When third parties host and define schemas, the contents are not under the control of the schemas' users.
+Any modifications introduced by a malicious employee-or an external attacker in control of these files-could impact all users processing the schemas.
 Subsequently, attackers could affect the confidentiality, integrity, or availability of other services (especially if the schema in use is [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp)).

 ## XML Entity Expansion